edoglione/hello-world/README.md

 # hello-world
-starting up "hellow world" rep of edoglione
+starting up "hello world" rep of edoglione
+Imma tryinnn to use github
+Learning Python